SkelGames95/team2.2.18ea/README.md

 Branches with ticket names in which words are divided by "-" all in lowercase (ex: side-navbar) |

-.class in lowercase |
+.class in camelCase |

 #id with only one word in lowercase |

-name with lowercase |
+name with camelCase |

 Trello Link: https://trello.com/b/RjoPfQj1